SSD Controller Technical Reference

 The Phison PS5016-E16 was the first consumer PCIe Gen4 SSD controller, built on the earlier Gen3 E12 architecture with a Gen4 PHY bolted on to achieve 5.0 GB/s.
 This architectural shortcut produces immense heat under sustained workloads, causing higher failure rates than purpose-built successors.
 Its FTL structures are simpler than the newer E18, which can make translation table rebuilding more straightforward once thermal instability is managed.
-PC-3000 SSD provides dedicated Active Utility support for this controller.
-Recovery starts at $200.
-No diagnostic fee.
+ACELab's PC-3000 SSD supported-controller list does not currently cover this controller.
+For context on the SSDs we do recover, see our SSD data recovery page.

 Phison PS5016-E16 Specifications